Venez20/CityOfLondon/README.md

 # CityOfLondon
 City Of London website
-Assignment by Kirsten Jeffrey, Antohny Veneziano & Maria Wong-Klassen.
+Assignment by Kirsten Jeffrey, Anthony Veneziano & Maria Wong-Klassen.

 Codes are in CSS and HTML file
 This includes use of: